openebs/openebs/ROADMAP.md

 - Auto-upgrade of cStor Pools and Volumes when user upgrades control plane
 - Dashboard/UI for monitoring and managing cStor pools and volumes
 - Asynchronous or DR replica for cStor and Mayastor volumes
+- Update the uZFS used by cStor with latest changes in upstream ZFS